How America’s Health Care System Impacts Senior Care & How to Make Things Better

 Health care professionals do not take the time to explain information at a level that most patients can understand.
 Patients feel embarrassed and do not know the right questions to ask.
 A failure to speak up results in patients leaving medical appointments confused.
 This failure to communicate results in poor care and a lack of follow-through.

 Patients bear equal responsibility for communication gaps.
 Becoming an educated patient is a path to getting better than average care.

 Health care professionals can be direct or impersonal when communicating because of limited time.
 This directness may be perceived as condescending or as talking down by the patient who then shuts down and refuses to listen or becomes angry.

 When health care literacy concerns exist early in life, poor health habits continue and may become more significant with age.
 The solution for how to make things better is, in part, a more highly educated population.

-For seniors who want to remain in their homes, taking an active role in care, even when family caregivers are involved is necessary.
+For seniors who want to remain in their homes, taking an active role in care and becoming more educated, even when family caregivers are involved is necessary.
 Caregiving and care receiving is an equal responsibility.